 - Hosting TIAA Connect luncheons that provide an opportunity for alumni networking and open dialogue.
 Lunches are all over the world hosted by TIAA Board Members, Staff and Volunteers.
 Recent lunches have been in Kuala Lumpur, Hong Kong, Paris and Scottsdale.

-- TIAA launched the Scholars Program in 2015, a $10,000 award per full-time MGM student, combined with the Thunderbird Affinity Scholarship.
+- TIAA launched the Scholars Program in 2015, a $10,000 award per full-time MGM student.
 The TIAA Scholars Program has gained initial funding from the TIAA Board of Directors of $1,000,000.
-The first group of TIAA Scholars graduated from the school in fall of 2016, and to date, 16 students have been part of the program.
+The first group of TIAA Scholars graduated from the school in fall of 2016, and to date, 19 students have been part of the program.

 - In addition to the conferences, TIAA serves Thunderbird alumni by sponsoring school and Chapter related events.
 Most recently those have been in Phoenix, Shanghai, Seoul, Taiwan, San Francisco, and at the 70th Anniversary on campus.
 We are proud to support our fellow alumni.